danielharrell/does_music_move/does_music_move.md

 contain, at *any* moment of its motion.
 For at any moment, at most, space can contain only one note of the melody rather than the whole of it.
-But this means, speaking strictly if nonsensically, that there is no melody to be heard, in the space we hear it move.
+But this seems to mean, speaking strictly if nonsensically, that there is no melody to be heard, in the space we hear it move.
 When I say we hear a leap in "Twinkle, Twinkle" from the ˆ1 tone to the ˆ5